The better house on the worst street or the worst house on the better street?

 You’re unlikely to be able to ‘fix’ problematic location issues like an eyesore (an ugly building, busy road), fixtures that may pose a health or safety risk, or poor public transport options.

-Fixer-upper: Weighing up your commitment
+Buying a Fixer-upper: Weighing up your commitment

 Option B seemed an intimidating choice for the couple given its age (an old Victorian) and existing state as three rental apartments.
 Granted it could be cleaned up or decorated initially, the couple thought, but it would eventually need extensive renovation.
 This apparently put off the small number of house hunters who also viewed the property.
 The house clearly flew under the radar.
 The few listing photos arranged by the selling agent were basic and showed unstaged, occupied rooms in an unflattering light.
 And the house didn’t show well.
 It was occupied, messy and awkward to navigate.